 Electric vehicle charging

-This hospital has an electric vehicle charging point which is free to use for patients and visitors
+This hospital has electric vehicle charging points for use by patients and visitors.

 Concessionary car parking